 the ubuntu Campus

-Our state-of-the-art headquarters brings classrooms, a pediatric clinic, a rooftop garden, computer labs, a community theater, and a vocational training center to the heart of Port Elizabeth's townships.
+Our state-of-the-art headquarters brings classrooms, a pediatric clinic, a rooftop garden, computer labs, a community theater, and a vocational training center to the heart of Gqeberha's townships.

 The Ubuntu Model